wenxindongwork/keras-tuner-alpha/docs/source/packing.rst

 When to Use?
 ------------
 Use Packing will not hurt performance, so you should use it whenever possible.
-However, Packing is only supported for Continued Pre-training and SFT.
+However, Packing is only supported for MaxText models.

 How to Use?
 ---------